Murali514609/CaseStudyPreparation/README.md

 Concerns/Doubts:
 1. Is their any Relese document for new versoin 3 to know latest changes?
 2. What is th implicit wait while getting huge response?
 3. Is request depends on System Date and Time?
 4. Is their any plugins required while testing this API?
 5. How many users information it will save in DB?
 6. Count for invalid logins for returning 403 and 401 responces?
+7. Is that DB is Static or Dynamic?

 Approach:
 	To start with
-1. Basic Schema/Field level input validations and Database validation.
+1. DB validations while add or update new tags in xml request.
-2. Tests for Specifications such as Authorization (Security), Failed login limit, Pagination etc.
+2. Tests for login attemps with same and different users.
-3. Core Functionality/Business Logic
+3. Happy Path tests with help of business flow.
-4. Negative Test Cases
+4. Negative scenario related tests
-5. Reliability tests (Rate limiting)
-6. LSPS (Load, Stress, Performance, Scalability) testing
+5. End to End flow tests to perform integration tests.

 TESTS:
 Unit test, Adhok test, Load test, Peformance test, Functional test, Integration test, Regression test